airborne-commando/OPSEC-OSINT-Tools/markdown/opsec.md

 "Tmpfs is a file system which keeps all files in virtual memory.
 Everything in tmpfs is temporary in the sense that no files will be created on your hard drive.
 If you unmount a tmpfs instance, everything stored therein is lost" ("Tmpfs is a file system," 2001).[^11]

+However tmpfs maybe an insecure method without dm-crypt/LUKS due to SWAP.[^15]

+And there is the multi-user issue, can be solved with this line in fstab.[^16] [^17]

+    tmpfs   /www/cache    tmpfs  rw,size=1G,nr_inodes=5k,noexec,nodev,nosuid,uid=user,gid=group,mode=1700 0 0

 ---